byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 Following fermentation, the natural antibacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bioactive compounds or phytochemicals.
 The extraction of enzymes, organic acids, and phenolic compounds through the fermentation process is preferred over conventional methods that require costly solvents, involve the possible degradation of heat-labilecompounds, and through which it is difficult to obtain high purity extracts.

+What all cultured 'foods' have in common is an abundance of lactic acid bacteria, yeasts, and moulds that produce enzymes which break down and alter the original foods.
+The microbes eat the sugars, digesting them and excrete metabolites.
+There are many targeted uses for these metabolites.
+Companies package them and sell them at a high cost.
+The majority of products on the market are powdered or freeze-dried, this process causes damage to the microbes, resulting in 90 to 95% die off.
+This means, even though colony counts are high, only 5 to 10% of the microbes are actually alive.

+#### *Few create a product that can truly rival real, live home ferments.*

 #### *Why make Eco-Enzyme?*

 **Cleaning products and fertilizers made with chemicals pollute the underground water, rivers and surrounding eco-systems.** These conventional cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body. **Eco-enzyme is a solution to a very big problem.** By symbioticly keeping the body healthy and restoring vitality and strength to the environment.
 It is easy to DIY at negligible cost, free of harmful pollutants, effective, and multipurpose.

+**Waterborne infections account for 80% of all infectious diseases.**
 There is a serious global environmental resource problem of water, soil and energy that are now coming to bear on food production, malnutrition and the incidence of diseases.
+People are literaly killing the microbiome with chemicals that alter this grand vast unknown microbial balance of Mother Earth.

-Waterborne infections account for 80% of all infectious diseases.
-By 2025, half the world population will be living in water-stressed areas.(WHO)
+**By 2025, half the world population will be living in water-stressed areas.(WHO)**

 **Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**

-#### *Stop the killing Gaia is a Microbiome - Cultivate Cultures That Heal*
+### *Stop the killing Gaia is a Microbiome - Cultivate Cultures That Heal*

-**Pro*Biotic*; For Life.
-People are literaly killing the microbiome with chemicals and chemical ladend foods that alter this grand vast unknown microbial balance in and around us.**
+**Pro*Biotic*; For Life.**

 **What are probiotics?
 Science defines- Probiotics are live micro-organisms that, "when administered in adequate amounts, confer a health benefit on the host."**